RuwanSudheera/win-win_aggregation/README.md

 ﻿# win-win_aggregation

  This is the back-end development of the project.
+To get the front-end code go to `https://github.com/RuwanSudheera/win-win`

 ## How To Use